 I began self-publishing my books at Amazon’s Kindle Direct Publishing platform in January 2013, learning their exclusive book formatting and cover design parameters along the way.
 I also learned how to format and design my books for Barnes and Noble’s Pub-It and for the largest ebook distributor for indie authors like me: Smashwords.
 Getting my books to match each place’s idiosyncrasies took an enormous chunk of joy out of publishing my books, but it didn’t keep me from running to the metaphorical playground to write a new story every chance I got.

-I wrote the revised ebook for my grandchildren and featured a small group of young teenagers in a spooky setting that soon typecast me into the role of an author who “writes young adult paranormal fantasy.”
+The first book I published via Amazon’s platform was a revised short story called “Night of the Hell Hounds.”
+I wrote the ebook for my grandchildren and featured a small group of young teenagers in a spooky setting that soon typecast me into the role of an author who “writes young adult paranormal fantasy.”
 My readers (and grandchildren) wanted more of the same, so I obliged by publishing seven more ebooks of YA paranormal fantasy at Amazon.
 Those books stayed in the Kindle Direct Publishing marketplace for a few years before I lost interest in Amazon’s ever-changing publishing and marketing regulations and pulled all my books from their sales outlet.

 That’s all for now.
 Thanks for reading.